joutwate/springcrypto-example/README.md

 ##Summary

-This demo contains a SpringBoot application that utilizes Spring Security for application level encryption using AES 256 with 1024 iterations.
+This demo contains a SpringBoot application that utilizes Spring Security to implement application level encryption using AES 256 with 1024 iterations.
+The code to create the encryptor is in `SpringEncryptionApplication` and exposed as a bean, see `textEncryptor()`, that is used by the application to encrypt and decrypt data.

-When you bring up the service a salt and password will be generated for the run and printed to the console.
+A bean When you bring up the service a salt and password will be generated for the run and printed to the console.
 ```
 Generated salt = 611632d2d3088b20